Blackstone Inc.: Buyouts (2005–2007)

 During the buyout boom of 2006 and 2007, Blackstone completed some of the largest leveraged buyouts.
-Blackstone's most notable transactions during this period included the following:
+Its most notable transactions during this period included:

 Initial public offering in 2007

 In 2004, Blackstone had explored the possibility of creating a business development company (BDC), Blackridge Investments, similar to vehicles pursued by Apollo Management.
-However, Blackstone failed to raise capital through an initial public offering that summer and the project were shelved.
-It also planned to raise a fund on the Amsterdam stock exchange in 2006, but its rival, Kohlberg Kravis Roberts & Co., launched a $5 billion fund there that soaked up all demand for such funds, and Blackstone abandoned its project.
+Blackstone failed to raise capital through an initial public offering that summer and the project were shelved.
+It also planned to raise a fund on the Amsterdam stock exchange in 2006, but its rival, Kohlberg Kravis Roberts & Co., launched a $5-billion fund there that soaked up all demand for such funds, and Blackstone abandoned its project.

 In 2007, Blackstone acquired Alliant Insurance Services, an insurance brokerage firm.
 The company was sold to Kohlberg Kravis Roberts in 2012.

 On June 21, 2007, Blackstone became a public company via an initial public offering, selling a 12.3% stake in the company for $4.13 billion, in the largest U.S. IPO since 2002.

 2008 to 2010

-During the financial crisis of 2007–2008, Blackstone managed to close only a few transactions.
+During the 2008 financial crisis, Blackstone closed only a few transactions.
 In January 2008, Blackstone made a small co-investment alongside TPG Capital and Apollo Management in their buyout of Harrah's Entertainment, although that transaction had been announced during the buyout boom period.
-Other notable investments that Blackstone completed in 2008 and 2009 included AlliedBarton, Performance Food Group, Apria Healthcare and CMS Computers.
+Other notable investments that Blackstone completed in 2008 and 2009 included AlliedBarton, Performance Food Group, Apria Healthcare, and CMS Computers.

-In July 2008, Blackstone, together with NBC Universal and Bain Capital acquired The Weather Channel from Landmark Communications for $3.5 billion.
+In July 2008, Blackstone, NBC Universal, and Bain Capital acquired The Weather Channel from Landmark Communications for $3.5 billion.
 In 2015, the digital assets were sold to IBM for $2 billion.
 In 2018, the remainder of the company was sold to Byron Allen for $300 million.

 In December 2009, Blackstone acquired Busch Entertainment Corporation from Anheuser-Busch InBev for $2.9 billion.

 In November 2013, Merlin Entertainments, owned in part by Blackstone Group, became a public company via an initial public offering on the London Stock Exchange.

-In August 2010, Blackstone announced it would buy Dynegy, an energy firm, for nearly $5 billion; however, the acquisition was terminated in November 2010.
+In August 2010, Blackstone announced it would buy Dynegy, an energy firm, for nearly $5 billion, but the acquisition was terminated in November 2010.